localForage/localForage/CONTRIBUTING.md

 If you have any questions, need some help, or anything else, don't feel shy!
 The team behind this library is often available on IRC ([irc.mozilla.org](https://wiki.mozilla.org/IRC) on the `#apps` channel).

+## Features localForage will reject

+### node.js support

+localForage is a browser library with a specific focus on client-side, offline storage.
+It is not a general-purpose storage library and is not meant to allow for the same API on the client and the server.
+Implementing the localForage API wouldn't be hard (it's just localStorage with callbacks and ES6 promises), but it's a job for another library.

+### Legacy browser support

+Basically this means anything before IE 8.
+I know there are hacky ways to support storage with cookies or IE Userdata or whatever, but anything worse than localStorage isn't worth investing into.